nrfconnect/sdk-nrf/doc/nrf/app_dev/wifi_coex/index.rst

 Enabling nRF700x Wi-Fi coexistence
 ----------------------------------

-To enable Wi-Fi coexistence on the nRF700x, do the following:
+To enable Wi-Fi coexistence on the nRF700x, complete the following steps:

 1. Add the following node to the devicetree source file: